ukayani/scalator-ecs/akka-cluster-post.md

 When Node A tries to join Node B to form a cluster, it will try to reach Node B at `172.18.0.2:2552`.
 For this to work, Host A would need to know how to route packets to `172.18.0.2`; which it doesn't.
 Unfortunately, ECS does not currently provide a routing mechanism for containers to directly address each other across host machines.

 How can we get around this problem?
-Luckily, Akka provides a way to advertise nodes on an address different than what they bind to.
+Conveniently, Akka provides a way to advertise nodes on an address different than what they bind to.
 We need nodes to advertise themselves using the port and IP of their *host* rather than their container port and IP.

 ##### Configuring Akka Remoting